Philips Avent

-In 2005, Charterhouse Venture Capital acquired the company, then known as Cannon Avent.

-In 2006, Dutch company Philips acquired the brand and renamed it as Philips Avent.

 History

 In 1982, Edward Atkin, a young British man, at the birth of his first child, wanted to improve the traditional baby bottles which had several defects when used: the teats were hard and narrow and the container unstable and difficult to fill.
 He wants to rethink the bottle created years earlier by his father, David Atkin.
 It creates a wide neck for easy filling and cleaning and adds a soft, flared silicone teat that is tasteless and odorless.
 This pacifier, presented as equipped with an advanced anti-colic system, marks the beginning of the Avent brand in breastfeeding and bottle feeding.

-From 1990 to 2000, the brand diversified by offering sterilisers, bottle warmers, breastfeeding accessories, pacifiers, cutlery sets and cups, toiletries and a line of baby luggage.
-The company also launches the first manual breast pump.

-In 2009, following the controversy over bisphenol A, new materials are used to manufacture baby bottles.

-In 2013, the brand launched the Natural range, a new range of bottles: the teat wants to more closely imitate the shape of the breast for natural breastfeeding, the bottle is more ergonomic and the anti-colic system is equipped with a double valve.